 Secondary hypertension treatment options

 If your doctor discovers an underlying issue causing your hypertension, treatment will focus on that other condition.
-For example, if a medicine you’ve started taking is causing increased blood pressure, your doctor will try other medicines that don’t have this side effect.
+For example, if a medication you’ve started taking is causing increased blood pressure, your doctor will try other medications that don’t have this side effect.

 Sometimes, hypertension is persistent despite treatment for the underlying cause.
 In this case, your doctor may work with you to develop lifestyle changes and prescribe medications to help reduce your blood pressure.

 Treatment plans for hypertension often evolve.
 What worked at first may become less useful over time.
 Your doctor will continue to work with you to refine your treatment.

 Many people go through a trial-and-error phase with blood pressure medications.
-You may need to try different medicines until you find one or a combination of medications that work for you.
+Your doctor may need to try different medications until they find one or a combination that works for you.

 Some of the medications used to treat hypertension include:

 - Beta-blockers: Beta-blockers make your heart beat slower and with less force.
 This reduces the amount of blood pumped through your arteries with each beat, which lowers blood pressure.
 It also blocks certain hormones in your body that can raise your blood pressure.

 - Diuretics: High sodium levels and excess fluid in your body can increase blood pressure.
 Diuretics, also called water pills, help your kidneys remove excess sodium from your body.
 As the sodium leaves, extra fluid in your bloodstream moves into your urine, which helps lower your blood pressure.

 - ACE inhibitors: Angiotensin is a chemical that causes blood vessels and artery walls to tighten and narrow.
 ACE (angiotensin converting enzyme) inhibitors prevent the body from producing as much of this chemical.
 This helps blood vessels relax and reduces blood pressure.

 - Angiotensin II receptor blockers (ARBs): While ACE inhibitors aim to stop the creation of angiotensin, ARBs block angiotensin from binding with receptors.
 Without the chemical, blood vessels won’t tighten.
 That helps relax vessels and lower blood pressure.

 - Alpha-2 agonists: This type of medication changes the nerve impulses that cause blood vessels to tighten.
 This helps blood vessels to relax, which reduces blood pressure.